GaoShiQing0/C-DP/README.md

 # C-DP
-This is the Pseudo code of the C-DP algorithm.
+This is the pseudo code of the C-DP algorithm.